 Sadly, Gioglio sat in prison since he was convicted - nearly two years ago - until the court overturned his conviction.
 Cases of criminal sexual conduct are among the cases where it is most important to have the right attorney.
 CSC cases have the highest consequences, including long prison sentences and registration on the sex offender registry.
 Trials will usually not result in a person just getting a slap on the hand and probation.
 The consequences are far more serious and substantial.

-At the Law Offices of Shannon M. Smith, our reputation of fighting hard for our clients charged with criminal sexual conduct means everything to us.
+At the Smith Blythe, PC, our reputation of fighting hard for our clients charged with criminal sexual conduct means everything to us.
 We fight harder than nearly every other attorney out there and spend more time investigating and preparing for every trial.
-Because the of the tremendous amount of time and attention given to each and every case, the Law Offices of Shannon M. Smith cannot take on every client that calls our office.
+Because the of the tremendous amount of time and attention given to each and every case, the Smith Blythe, PC cannot take on every client that calls our office.
 In order to provide the best representation, we maintain a limited caseload to ensure that we have the time, energy and dedication to fight 100% in every case.